Deborah M. Shelton

 - Biotechnology, Healthcare Technology, and Medical Devices Co-Chair

-Deborah also serves on the Bloomberg Law Advisory Board, is a member of the 2019 Food and Drug Law Institute, and is actively involved in Women in Bio.
+Deborah also serves on the Appendix Cancer/Pseudomyxoma Peritonei Board of Directors, is a frequent contributor to the Food and Drug Law Institute, and is an engaged member of Women in Bio.

 Life Beyond the Law

 Deborah is a passionate patient advocate, working on behalf of patients with rare cancers and other diseases where there is current unmet medical need.
 In her leisure time, she enjoys spending time at the beach or on the water with her spouse and their two rescue dogs.
-Deborah also enjoys reading detective novels, historical fiction, and annual nominees for literary awards.
+Deborah also enjoys reading detective novels, espionage thrillers, historical fiction, and, because her spouse is an English Professor, annual nominees for literary awards.